 - a.
 The Constitutional Convention must be transparent and not conducted in secret.
 The public has a right to know what is being debated and voted on. - b.
 Representation at the Constitutional Convention must be based on population rather than one-state, one-vote, and delegates should be elected rather than appointed.
 The delegates represent citizens, should be elected by them, and must be distributed by US population. - c.
 Voting at the Constitutional Convention must be by delegate, not by state.
 Delegates from one state can have varying views and should be able to express them by individual votes. - d.
 The Constitutional Convention must be limited to a specific topic.
-It is important to guard against a "runaway convention," which considers multiple issues or topics that were not initiated by the states.
+It is important to guard against a "runaway convention," which considers multiple issues or topics that were not initiated by the states. - e.

-- e.
 Only state resolutions on a single topic count when determining if a Constitutional Convention should be called.
 Counting state requests by topic ensures that there is sufficient interest in a particular subject to call a Convention and enhances citizen interest and participation in the process. - f.
 The validity of state calls for an Article V Constitutional Convention must be determined by the most recent action of the state.
 If a state has enacted a rescission of its call, that rescission must be respected by Congress.

-Following the January 2016 meeting, the LWVUS Board announced a new position calling for safeguards to govern the constitutional convention process.
-State Leagues can use this position, as well as the position outlining considerations for evaluating constitutional amendment proposals, to address the ongoing debates in many legislatures regarding constitutional conventions, in particular as they relate to the balanced budget amendment.
+In January 2016, the LWVUS Board announced a new position calling for safeguards to govern the Constitutional Convention process.
+State Leagues can use this position, as well as the position outlining considerations for evaluating constitutional amendment proposals, to address the ongoing debates in many legislatures regarding constitutional conventions as they relate to the Balanced Budget Amendment.

-In the summer of 2016, LWVUS joined a coalition of groups working to address a wave of resolutions introduced in state legislatures calling for constitutional conventions under Article V of the US Constitution.
+In summer 2016, LWVUS joined a coalition of groups working to address a wave of resolutions introduced in state legislatures calling for Constitutional Conventions under Article V of the US Constitution.
 At that time, 28 of the needed 34 states had passed resolutions calling for a convention.
-Proponents of a constitutional convention include the American Legislative Exchange Council (ALEC) and the tea party.
-The coalition believes that without a clear construct, a US constitutional convention would throw the country into turmoil, creating legal and political battles of great consequence to the nation's future.
+Proponents of a Constitutional Convention include the American Legislative Exchange Council (ALEC) and the Tea Party Patriots.
+The coalition believes that without a clear construct, a US Constitutional Convention would throw the country into turmoil, creating legal and political battles of great consequence to the nation's future.
 This is a power grab that would put control of our country's future into the hands of politicians and special interests.
 Many constitutional scholars also support this position.
+The League also opposed efforts to call for a constitutional convention that would create measures to overturn the Citizens United v.
+FEC decision.